gif727/gif727.github.io/README.md

 [See it in action](http://jamigibbs.github.io/phantom/).

-## Fancy using it for your own site?
+## Fancye using it for your own site?

 Here are some steps to get you started: